Basil Templer Graham-Montgomery

 He is buried with his family in ground east of Kinross House.

-Honors
+Military career

 He gained the rank of lieutenant in the service of the 60th Rifles.
 He gained the rank of honorary lieutenant-colonel in the service of the Kinross-shire Volunteer Regiment.

+He was appointed a deputy lieutenant for Kinross-shire in February 1903.

 Family

 He married, firstly, Mary Katherine Moncreiffe, daughter of Sir Thomas Moncreiffe of that Ilk, 7th Baronet Moncreiffe. and Lady Louisa Hay-Drummond, on 26 October 1880.
 He and Mary Katherine Moncreiffe were divorced in 1905.

 He married, secondly, Theresa Blanche Verschoyle, daughter of Lt.-Col. Henry William Verschoyle, on 6 June 1905.
 He died on 4 October 1928 at age 76, without male issue.